Greedy Algorithm almost Dominates in Smoothed Contextual Bandits

-Our results on Bayesian regret hold for both natural versions of the batched greedy algorithm, Bayesian and frequentist, henceforth called \BayesGreedy and \FreqGreedy.
-In \BayesGreedy, the chosen action maximizes expected reward according to the Bayesian posterior. \FreqGreedy estimates $\theta$ using ordinary least squares regression and chooses the best action according to this estimate.
-The results for \FreqGreedy come with additive polylogarithmic factors, but are stronger in that the algorithm does not need to know the prior.
-Further, the $\tilde{O}(T^{1/3})$ regret bound for \FreqGreedy is approximately prior-independent: while a truly prior-independent result holds for point priors, our result extends to very concentrated priors such as independent Gaussians with standard deviation on the order of $T^{-2/3}$.
+Our main result is that the greedy algorithm matches the Bayesian regret \emph{of any algorithm} up to $\polylog(T)$ factors \emph{for each problem instance}, \ie fixing the Bayesian prior and the context distribution.
+This holds for two natural versions of the batched greedy algorithm, Bayesian and frequentist, henceforth called \BayesGreedy and \FreqGreedy.
+For \BayesGreedy, the chosen action maximizes expected reward according to the Bayesian posterior.
+The regret bound holds for any Bayesian prior. \FreqGreedy estimates $\theta$ using ordinary least squares regression and chooses the best action according to this estimate.
+The regret bound and comes with an extra additive polylogarithmic factor, but is stronger in that the algorithm does not need to know the prior.
+This result requires a Gaussian prior, which can, however, be very concentrated.

-The key insight in our analysis of \BayesGreedy is that any (perturbed) data can be used to simulate any other data, with some discount factor.
-The analysis of \FreqGreedy requires an additional layer of complexity.
-We consider a hypothetical algorithm that receives the same data as \FreqGreedy, but chooses actions based on the Bayesian-greedy selection rule.
+The key insight is that the data collected with perturbed contexts can be used to simulate a run of any other algorithm $\ALG$, with the number of rounds scaled down by some factor $Y$.
+(This simulation arises only as a technique in the analysis.)
+It follows that \BayesGreedy at each round $t$ knows at least as much as $\ALG$ after $t/Y$ rounds, so its selection is at least as good as that of $\ALG$.
+To handle the frequentist algorithm, we consider a hypothetical algorithm that receives the same data as \FreqGreedy, but chooses actions like \BayesGreedy.